 The answer to this question hinges on a number of factors, including the airline, aircraft, and the airport you depart from.
 What's your budget – in points or in cash?
 How many seats do you need?

 All these factors and more can determine whether first class is better than business class.
-While by no means cheap, business class is less expensive than first class.
-But there’s no question that first class is almost always a step above even an incredible business class flight.
+While business class is by no means cheap, it is less expensive than first class.
+But there's no question that first class is almost always a step above even an incredible business class flight.

 At the end of the day, you can't go wrong with either class of service.
 But it's important to know the difference between business class and first class before you book – especially whether you're flying in the U.S. or heading on a big trip abroad.